Project 7: The Vim Golf Challenge

 Check-your-understanding questions

-2. How do you toggle case of a word?
+2. How do you repeat a macro 20 times?

 Check-your-understanding answers